-Playlist for The Evan "Funk" Davies Show - October 22, 2007
+Favoriting The Evan "Funk" Davies Show: Playlist from October 22, 2007 Favoriting

-October 22, 2007: including a brief tribute to Paul Raven of Killing Joke and other bands.
+Favoriting October 22, 2007: including a brief tribute to Paul Raven of Killing Joke and other bands.

 (* = new)

-Artist Track Album Label Comments Year New Approx. start time
+Artist Track Album Label Year Comments New Approx. start time

-burton cummings my own way to rock 7" portrait of Guess Who fame 1977 0:00:00 (Real)
+burton cummings my own way to rock Favoriting 7" portrait 1977 of Guess Who fame 0:00:00 (Pop-up)

-the spread eagles up too high (much too high) 7" boom chick * 0:02:50 (Real)
+the spread eagles up too high (much too high) Favoriting 7" boom chick * 0:02:50 (Pop-up)

-the tactics standing by the window va-tales from the australian underground feel presents singles 1976-1989 0:05:46 (Real)
+the tactics standing by the window Favoriting va-tales from the australian underground feel presents singles 1976-1989 0:05:46 (Pop-up)

-the bizarros young girls at market s/t 1979 0:08:25 (Real)
+the bizarros young girls at market Favoriting s/t 1979 0:08:25 (Pop-up)

-joy division means to an end heart & soul box set rhino tomorrow is your last chance to see Control at the Film Forum
+joy division means to an end Favoriting heart & soul box set rhino tomorrow is your last chance to see Control at the Film Forum

 BULLETIN: Listener Herb reports that actor Sam Riley, who portrays Ian Curtis, will be at the 7pm screening at Film Forum tomorrow night for a Q+A.